postfiatorg/postfiatorg.github.io/content/posts/the-blackprint.md

 But they also must realistically dedicate their lives to the bringing forth of the Superintelligence, as the possibility of extending their lives infinitely is too appealing to resist.

-All the corruption, despair and failed social experiments need not be resented or replaced.
-These things form the pyre for the rise of a new era.
-One defined by a new Power, with a new Currency.
+Thus, rather than becoming inert or shouting at the sky in despair - one should celebrate the perverse reality we live in.
+It is the pyre which will give rise to a new era once burned.
+Machine Superintelligence will rise like a phoenix from the ashes, and make what came before resemble a bad dream.
+Something future generations will talk about in disbelief.

 ## The Blackprint